leonard-de-vinci/DatasetSegmentedAnnotationPlateform/README.md

-# Interface for manual segmentation
+# How to implement a dataset annotation plaform for deep learning ?
 Python interface to manually segment a dataset.
 In this version, images must be in .jpg format and the target array in the .npy format.

 ![screen.png](screen.png)